spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 ### Install Palette Edge with Trusted Boot

-6. When the keys are finished enrolling, the installation will start automatically.
+6. When the keys are finished enrolling, the installation will start automatically after a reboot.
 Installation typically takes about 5 minutes, but can vary depending on your hardware.

 7. When installation finishes, you will observe the text "Installation has finished, rebooting in 5 seconds" on your screen.
 Remove the USB disk from your Edge device.